chetansinghsajwan/notes/css/levels.md

 From this level on modules are levelled independently: for example Selectors Level 4 may well be completed before CSS Line Module Level 3.
 Modules with no [CSS Level 2](https://www.w3.org/TR/css-2023/#css-level-2) equivalent start at Level 1; modules that update features that existed in CSS Level 2 start at Level 3.

-CSS Level 4[](https://www.w3.org/TR/css-2023/#css-level-4) and beyond

-There is no CSS Level 4.
-Independent modules can reach level 4 or beyond, but CSS the language no longer has levels. ("CSS Level 3" as a term is used only to differentiate it from the previous monolithic versions.)

 ## References